For first time in 19 years, Montgomery County schools set to reopen without police

 “It truly has been so confusing for everyone involved in this work,” said Kyson Taylor, 17, a student activist who co-chairs one of the two task forces.

-His group, the Student Wellbeing Action Group, released a preliminary report in mid-July, asking the county to bar police from being stationed “inside, outside, or immediately around schools” and assign mental health professionals to each school, among other recommendations.
+His group, the Student Wellbeing Action Group, released a preliminary report in mid-July asking the county to bar police from being stationed “inside, outside, or immediately around schools” and assign mental health professionals to each school, among other recommendations.
 He and other activists hadn’t heard back on the report from the school system or county government as of this week, Taylor said, and weren’t sure what to expect when they returned to campus for the first time after a year of virtual learning.

 “Students still very much care about this issue,” said Taylor, a rising senior at Richard Montgomery High School.
 “It’s not like it’s an extracurricular activity or a hobby.”